alexander-kastil/az-204/demos/08-apim/demo-03/readme.md

     </inbound>
     ```

 - To add the mock response select the `POST` operation, select the `Design` tab and in Frontend chose the `Form-based editor`.
-In the `Responses` tab add a `200 OK` response with the following body:
+In the `Responses` tab add a `200 OK` response of type `application/json` with the following body:

     ```json
     {